Infrastructure & Industry — UPSC Prelims Previous Year Questions

 Q: Consider the following statements: Small-scale industries are, in most cases, not as efficient and competitive as the large-scale ones.
 Yet the Government provides preferential treatment and reservations in a range of products to the small firms because small-scale industries

-I. provide higher employment on a per unit capital deployment basis.
+I. Provide higher employment on a per unit capital deployment basis.

-II. promote a regional dispersion of industries and economic activities.
+II.
+Promote a regional dispersion of industries and economic activities.

-III. have performed better in export of manufactured products than the large-scale ones.
+III.
+Have performed better in export of manufactured products than the large-scale ones.

-IV. provide jobs to low skill workers, who otherwise may not find employment avenues elsewhere.
+IV.
+Provide jobs to low skill workers, who otherwise may not find employment avenues elsewhere.

 Which of the above statements are correct?

 Q: The product life cycle from inception to demise is shown in the graph.
-Match List I with List II and select the correct answer using the codes given below the Lists:
+Match List I with List II

 List I (Stage)